SERVIR-Amazonia/guyana-training/gee-mangrove/introduction.md

 ---
 layout: page
 title: Introduction
-parent: Mangrove Mapping Using Multiple Sensors
+parent: "Intermediate Google Earth Engine: Mangrove Use Case"
 nav_order: 1
 ---

 # Introduction

 Welcome to Mangrove Mapping Using Multiple Sensors!
 This workshop will demonstrate a Random Forest classification mapping workflow using Landsat data.
-We will cover Image Collection filtering, merging, pre-processing steps, and finally, Random Forest model training, classification and accuracy assessment.
+We will cover Image Collection filtering, merging, pre-processing, and finally, Random Forest model training, classification and accuracy assessment.

 ## Pre-workshop Set-up
+**PUT IN CORRECT REPOS!!!!!!!!!!!!**
 1. Ensure you are logged into your Google Earth Engine account.
 2. Click this link to accept the trinidad-tobago GEE script repository - [https://code.earthengine.google.com/?accept_repo=users/kwoodward/trinidad-tobago](https://code.earthengine.google.com/?accept_repo=users/kwoodward/trinidad-tobago)
 3. Create a new script file in your own script repository - name it 'Mangroves Classification - Landsat'.
 Keep in mind a master copy is available in the above script repository.